MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 However, there is no requirement to do this in real time, and you can read and apply even large streams (in the order of hundreds of megabytes and tens of thousands of records) fairly quickly from start to end in order to arrive at a certain recorded point in time.

 You can choose to read just a subset of the data contained in the stream by setting the stream's `includePersistent` and `includeTransient` flags.
-Of course, enabling `includePersistent` won't do anything if the stream doesn't contain such data (i.e. wasn't created with the `includePersistent` flag set during serialization), and the same goes for `includeTransient`.
+Of course, enabling `includePersistent` won't do anything if the stream doesn't contain such data (that is, wasn't created with the `includePersistent` flag set during serialization), and the same goes for `includeTransient`.

 #### 1. Opening the stream